anthonyrohloff/ecooptima-agentic-workflow/README.md

 ## Capabilities

-As of 11/16/2025, this repo hosts a prototype of this framework with the structure in the graph below:
+This repo hosts a prototype of this framework with the structure in the graph below:

 ![Current Agent Structure](agent_graph.png)
 *Current Agent Structure*